Undergraduate Research Opportunities

 About: This project will develop, validate, and test the reliability of automated methods (based on computer vision and deep machine learning) to measure the visible conditions of neighborhoods and changes within them from street-view imagery.
 We will use these measures to examine the impact of changes in the physical conditions of urban environments on individual and community well-being.

-Temporal and Geographical Diffusion of Political Violence in the U.S. (Faculty Leader: Susan Olzak)
+Resonance and Susceptibility of Right-Wing Social Media Postings on Right-Wing Activity in the U.S. (Faculty Leader: Susan Olzak)

-About: This project examines factors influencing rates of political violence in U.S. cities from 2020 to the end of 2023.
+About: This project examines factors influencing rates of right-wing activity by violent right-wing groups in U.S. cities from 2020 to the end of 2023.
 Political violence is the use of violent tactics by a group having political purposes or motivations.
-Using the Armed Conflict Location & Event Data Project (ACLED), the study will analyze the relationship among political protest, violent incidents, and the use of excessive force by authorities.
-By employing event-history methods, the research aims to assess the impact of temporal and geographical diffusion of events.
+Using Large Language Models, we will evaluate the violent and hateful content of the transcript of videos posted on the Parler social media platform.
+We have information on right-wing activity from the Armed Conflict Location & Event Data Project (ACLED).
+This study will apply event-history methods to estimate the effects on the rate of right-wing activity.
+The research aims to assess the impact of violent and hateful postings on social media platforms using newly available LLMs (Large Language Models).

 Relationship Dynamics, Relationship Commitment, and Dating Behavior during and after the Pandemic (Faculty Leader: Michael Rosenfeld)